Niels-IO/next-image-export-optimizer/README.md

     // forget to set `placeholder="empty"`, you'll see 404 errors for the missing
     // placeholder images in the console.
     nextImageExportOptimizer_generateAndUseBlurImages: true,

+    // To set custom sharp options, you can use the nextImageExportOptimizer_sharpOptions
+    // environment variable.
+The value must be a JSON string.
+    // nextImageExportOptimizer_sharpOptions: JSON.stringify({
+    //   limitInputPixels: false
+    // }),
   },
 };
 ```